About & methodology

 Data sources

-Every calculator pulls from a small set of editable JSON-shaped data files.
+Every calculator pulls from a small set of editable CSV data files under /assets/data/csv/ — anyone can read or fork them.
 Cost ranges come from a blend of:

 - AVMA — U.S. Pet Ownership and Demographics Sourcebook